-G. School Leadership and Management 8 H. Board Capacity and Governance Structure 12 I. Financial Management and Facilities Plan 10 Total Standard Points /100 J. Priority Points Priority Points: 2 Additional Points may be awarded for school has a plan for delivering a pre-K program or has a unique model and holds a new charter in Nevada.
-Priority Points: 2 Additional Points may be awarded for schools that have plans to mitigate COVID-19 learning loss and/or learning acceleration.
-2 Priority Points: 2 Additional Points may be awarded for schools that have evidence-based plans to successfully serve an at-risk student population and plans to serve an at-risk student population that is greater than or equal to the average at-risk student population served by the district in which the school is located.
-2 Priority Points /6 Total Points / 106
+Total Standard Points Awarded /100

+J. Priority Points

+Priority Points: 2 Additional Points may be awarded for schools that have a plan for delivering a pre-K program or has a unique model and holds a new charter in Nevada.
+2

+Priority Points: 2 Additional Points may be awarded for schools that have plans to mitigate COVID-19 learning loss and/or summer learning loss.
+2

+Priority Points: 2 Additional Points may be awarded for schools that launch in a geographical area of greatest need (a QOZ or a high-poverty neighborhood), OR have a 70-percent student body population that live within an opportunity zone.
+2

+Priority Points Awarded /6

+Total Points Awarded /106